Survivors mark 75th anniversary of world's 1st atomic attack

 “Abe's words and actions don't seem to match," said Manabu Iwasa, 47, who came to the park to pray for his father, a survivor who died at age 87 in March.
 “Japan apparently sides with the U.S. and make more effort toward nuclear weapons ban,” he said.
 “It's frustrating, but there is not much we individuals can do.”

 Keiko Ogura, 84, who survived the atomic bombing at age 8, wants non-nuclear states to pressure Japan into signing the nuclear weapons prohibition treaty.
-“Many survivors are offended by the prime minister of this country who does not sign the nuclear weapons prohibition treaty,” she said.
+“Many survivors are offended by the prime minister of this country who does not sign the nuclear weapons prohibition treaty," said Ogura.

+She and other members of her group of English interpreters are providing a virtual tour of the park from the cenotaph, reaching out to audiences from around the world.

 Follow Mari Yamaguchi on Twitter at https://www.twitter.com/mariyamaguchi